Skip to product information

 Shipping calculated at checkout.

-Avenue des Champs Élysées - the Avenue of the Champs Elysées - is the most famous avenue in Paris and, perhaps, the world.
-In terms of prestige, it only competes with Fifth Avenue in New York or Avenida Copacabana in Rio de Janeiro.
-1.9 km long, it starts at Place de la Concorde, near the Louvre, and goes up to Place Charles de Gaulle, where the Arc de Triomphe is located.
-Imagined by the architect Le Nôtre in 1667, the avenue is one of the main tourist attractions in the French capital.
+The Avenue des Champs Élysées - the Avenue of the Champs Elysées - is the most famous avenue in Paris and, perhaps, in the world.
+In terms of prestige, it rivals only Fifth Avenue in New York or Copacabana Avenue in Rio de Janeiro.
+At 1.9 km long, it starts at the Place de la Concorde, near the Louvre, and goes up to the Place Charles de Gaulle, where the Arc de Triomphe is located.
+Designed by the architect Le Nôtre in 1667, the avenue is one of the main tourist attractions in the French capital.

-Albumin proofs allowed for greater contrast and more detailed images than on salted paper (previous photographic process).
+Albumen prints allowed for greater contrast and more detailed images than salted paper (the previous photographic process).
 It was the most common process in the world until 1880, gradually decreasing until 1895.

 View full details